SupremeKingOfAll/sleepyfox-flutter-app/README.md

 # SleepyFox 🦊

 **SleepyFox** is a mobile app built using Flutter that helps parents track their child's sleep habits.
-The app was developed as part of a university group project for the Mobile Applications Development module at Sheffield Hallam University.
+This application was developed as part of a university-industry project for a real client (SleepyFox).
+The project involved working to client requirements and delivering a functional mobile solution using Flutter.

+## My Contribution
+I contributed primarily to Flutter UI development, Firebase integration, state management using Provider, and data visualisation features.

 ## 📱 Features